rachelrohrbach/day-planner/README.md

 * [License](#license)

 ## General info
 This project is a day planner app.
-It uses moment.js to display the current day in day of week, month, day, year format.
-It displays the hours of 9 am through 5 pm and allows you to enter your activities for each hour and save them to localStorage, so that when you refresh the page the saved entries are still there.
-The hours are color coded depended on their relation to the current hour.
-Past hour rows are gray, the current hour row is red, and future hour rows display with a green background.
+It uses the moment.js library to display the current day in the format of day of week, month, day, year.
+It displays the "work" day hours of 9 am to 5 pm and allows you to enter your activities for each hour and save them to localStorage, so that when you refresh the page the activity entries remain.
+The hours are color coded depending on their relation to the current hour; past hour rows are displays as a gray background, the current hour row has a red background, and future hour rows display with a green background.

 ## Technologies
 This project is created with: